Mikedeejay2/SimpleStackPlugin/README.md

 ### Config

 In config.yml there are options for configuring which items should be stacked by this plugin or not.
-A list mode can be choosed (blacklist / whitelist) which tells the plugin how to handle items in the list.
+A list mode can be chosen (blacklist / whitelist) which tells the plugin how to handle items in the list.

 ### Downloads